 Hatfield currently teaches Songwriting for Film and TV, and Music Supervision.

 - Career Highlights

-- Has performed with the Boston Pops, George Russell, Rebecca Parris, Mike Metheny, Sheila Jordan, Susan Tedeschi, James Taylor, Patti LaBelle, Warren Haynes, Martina McBride, Kristin Chenoweth, and many others.
+- Performances with the Boston Pops, accompanying artists such as Susan Tedeschi, Demi Lovato, James Taylor, Patti LaBelle, and Kristin Chenoweth, among many others

-- Has recorded with the Boston Pops with John Williams and Keith Lockhart, George Russell, Mordy Ferber, Martin Sexton, Meg Hutchinson, Susan Werner, Lori McKenna, and Nando Lauria.
+- Recordings with the Boston Pops with John Williams and Keith Lockhart, Livingston Taylor, George Russell, Mike Metheny, and Martin Sexton, among others

 In Their Own Words

 "It’s about delivering the goods.
-Whether you are a vocalist, instrumentalist, lyricist, producer, accompanist, or orchestrator, it’s about identifying what you need to do to make something the best it can be, then doing it and delivering on time with a smile on your face!
-We can all envision what it might be like to 'live the dream' in the world of music, and by consistently delivering high-quality work you will get closer to that dream.
+Whether you are a vocalist, instrumentalist, lyricist, producer, accompanist, or music supervisior, it’s about identifying what you need to do to make something the best it can be, then doing it and delivering on time with a smile on your face.
+We can all envision what it might be like to 'live the dream' in the world of music, and by consistently delivering high-quality work, you will get closer to that dream.
 Every time you deliver the goods, it will be noticed, and not by just the folks in the immediate area.
 Word travels real fast when someone is identified as the go-to person."

-"I do my best to help students identify their strengths then challenge themselves to work outside their comfort zone and collaborate.
-I have found a team-oriented approach to be a fast track to sustained success in the field of songwriting for film and TV.
+"I do my best to help students identify their strengths, then challenge themselves to work outside their comfort zone and collaborate.
+I have found a team-oriented approach to be a fast track to sustained success in the field of songwriting for film and TV, and music supervision.
 Not only can collaborations result in more successful creative endeavors, but each time a writing or production partner is pleased with the results, you will become a part of their network.
 This simple act of collaboration will lead to more opportunities for the student as an independent writer or as a willing partner in future projects."